See also Summer and Fall 2016 Transcripts, Foreign Transcripts, and Grade Point Averages.

-PT programs MAY only accept course if it is completed in a biology, neuroscience, anatomy, or integrated physiology department.
-Some PT programs will not accept a combined anatomy and physiology course.*
+PT programs may only accept a course if it is completed in a biology, neuroscience, anatomy, or integrated physiology department.
+Some PT programs will not accept a combined anatomy and physiology course.

-Enter college courses in progress or planned through the completion of the summer 2013 term.
-Enter all of your planned courses on the application, even if you have not registered for them yet.
+Enter college terms in progress or planned through the completion of the summer 2017.
+Enter all of your in-progress or planned courses on the application, even if you have not registered for them yet.
 Use the college catalog to properly enter the course information as thoroughly as possible.
 When creating the term, choose "Planned/In Progress" to enter the course information without grades.